github-kbaker/DevSecOps/README.md

 This course provides everything you need to get it done:

-1. Instructions on doing the manual aspects (setup accounts)
+1. Instructions on doing the manual aspects (setup accounts, obtain certificate for HTTPS)
 2. A private repository on GitHub with Web Hooks to recognize changes
 3. Bash scripts to setup the utility environment above (Jenkins, database, Graphana)
 4. Groovy scripts in a Jenkins server on Cloudbees to update servers